microsoft/AcademicContent/Workshop/2. Web Apps/Azure Web Apps HOL.md

     _Navigating to the finished Web site_

 1. Upload a few images to the Web site.
 Click on any of the images to see enlarged views.

+	> By default, the PHP installation in your Azure Web App limits file uploads to 2 MB.
+You can increase the limit by adding a .user.ini file to your site as [described here](https://blogs.msdn.microsoft.com/kaushal/2014/01/01/windows-azure-web-sites-file-upload-limit-for-php-sites-hosted-on-waws/).
+For now, just upload images that are smaller than 2 MB.

     ![The working Web site](Images/final-workingwebsite.png)